opringle/cayman-blog/_posts/2017-11-14-CNN_text_classification.md

 ## The code

-[This code](https://mxnet.incubator.apache.org/tutorials/nlp/cnn.html) shows how to implement this model in MXNet (Amazon's deep learning framework of choice).
+[See my github](https://mxnet.incubator.apache.org/tutorials/nlp/cnn.html) for an implementation of this model in MXNet (Amazon's deep learning framework of choice).

 ## Hyperparameter tuning